Neil Tobin

-Neil Tobin (born July 7, 1966) is a magical and psychic entertainer, theatre producer and playwright, and a writer on related subjects.
+Neil Tobin (born July 7, 1966) is a magical and psychic entertainer, mentalist, theatre producer and playwright, and a writer on related subjects.
 Since his performance material often involves themes of mortality and spirit contact—in addition to demonstrations of telepathy, precognition, magic, and even divination—he often performs as "Neil Tobin, Necromancer."

 Live performances

 Tobin performed an original interactive theatre show about mortality as site-specific theatre at the historic Rosehill Cemetery in the Joseph Lyman Silsbee-designed May Chapel in spring of 2018, and reprised it in fall 2018.
 Entitled Neil Tobin, Necromancer: Near Death Experience, it previewed at Indianapolis Theatre Fringe Festival in August 2017, where it received the Audience Choice Award.
 He plans to bring the show to funeral homes and cemetery chapels in New York and Los Angeles.

 In November and December 2015, Tobin played Erik Jan Hanussen in the premiere of his original play Palace of the Occult.
 Its first performance was on a Friday the 13th at Chicago's Prop Thtr, where a portion of the proceeds benefited the Illinois Holocaust Museum and Education Center.

 He periodically appears as narrator with live orchestra, performing Peter and the Werewolf, his original narration of Prokofiev's Peter and the Wolf accompanied by magical effects.

 Starting on Friday the 13th of February 2004, Tobin began performing Supernatural Chicago at the Excalibur nightclub in Chicago.
 He was the show's writer, producer, director and sole performer.
 The show, which was "popular with out-of-towners looking for a Chicago experience" and with "fans of theatrical magic", closed February 28, 2014 after a 10-year run.

 Tobin was a Medium of the Houdini Seance at Excalibur nightclub annually from October 2001 to October 2014.
 The event was presented on behalf of the Chicago Assembly of the Society of American Magicians during the last week of October to commemorate the late magician's death.
 Houdini helped found the Chicago Assembly in 1919.

 For private and corporate engagements, Tobin performs psychic-themed feature-length shows.
 He also entertains at private parties with his "Strolling Psychic Sorcery", featuring his abilities as a palmist, tarot reader and mentalist.